 - Widely used in different industries

-- Huge datasets required for accurate model training
+- Huge datasets are required for accurate model training

 Data Science Workflow